AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/manage-your-work/view-progress-and-status-of-proof.md

 >[!NOTE]
 >
->&nbsp;The visibility of these options depends on your rights on the proof (see [Proof Permissions Profiles in [!DNL Workfront] Proof](../../../workfront-proof/wp-acct-admin/account-settings/proof-perm-profiles-in-wp.md) and [Manage Proof Roles in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md)).
+>The visibility of these options depends on your rights on the proof (see [Proof Permissions Profiles in [!DNL Workfront Proof]](../../../workfront-proof/wp-acct-admin/account-settings/proof-perm-profiles-in-wp.md) and [Manage Proof Roles in [!DNL Workfront Proof]](../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md)).

 ![Reviewer_actions_menu.png](assets/reviewer-actions-menu-350x135.png)